Madeline Cooper, LCSW, CST (she/her/hers)

 Associate Psychotherapist

-My approach is humanistic and simple: to connect with you while you reconnect with yourself.
-Developing a deeper self-knowing through therapy provides you with important insights that can empower you to make the changes you seek.
+In short, my general approach is humanistic & simple; to connect with you while you reconnect with yourself.
+Developing a deeper self-knowing through therapy can provide you with new & important insights, which allow for healing and empowerment to make the changes you seek!

 I received my B.S. at the University of Maryland and M.S.W. at New York University.